Frequently Asked Questions About the ETS® Major Field Tests

 - Online Testing

 - Does online testing involve more work for the institution and its staff than paper-and-pencil testing?

 Not necessarily more work, but different work.
 The Major Field Tests online process consists of a hierarchy of users at the institution: an Institution Administrator, a Department Administrator for each test subject and a Proctor Administrator who must be present when exams are administered.
 When ETS establishes a Major Field Tests online account, it is creating only an Institution Administrator account.
 The Institution/Department Administrator Manual walks the Institution Administrator through the simple process of establishing the other roles.

 - Can the online version of the Major Field Tests be administered off-campus for my distance learning students?

 The Major Field Tests must be administered in a proctored environment to ensure the integrity of the test results.
-For the MFT for Bachelor’s Degree in Business and the MFT for MBA, the online versions can be administered at Prometric® test centers throughout the U.S. Learn more about off-campus testing.
+Proctored off-campus administration is available for online versions of the MFT for Bachelor's Degree in Business and the MFT for MBA.
+Contact an ETS Advisor or call 1-800-745-0269 for more information about off-campus testing.

 - Are test preparation materials available for review or purchase?

 Test preparation materials are not available, but sample questions can be found for each of the Major Field Tests in the Sample Questions section.